Satumox/psp-guide/_pages/key-information.md

 ## Thing you should know about the PSP

 ### Compatability
-This guide covers the installation of the ARK-4 CFW for every retail console in the PSP family of consoles (10XX, 20XX 'PSP Sllim', 30XX, 'PSP Slim & Lite/Brite', N10XX 'PSP go', E1004 'PSP Street') regardless of the region [^1] and currently installed firmware version.
+This guide covers the installation of the ARK-4 CFW for every retail console in the PSP family of consoles (10XX, 20XX 'PSP Slim', 30XX, 'PSP Slim & Lite/Brite', N10XX 'PSP go', E1004 'PSP Street') regardless of the region [^1] and currently installed firmware version.

 [^1]: The region is denoted by the 'XX' in the model number.